 - Cessation of the jawbone deterioration that accompanies long-term tooth loss

 - Maintenance of your facial appearance, which can change with tooth root loss

-However, patients should keep in mind that implants are not suitable for every case.
+However, patients should keep dental implant candidacy in mind and the fact that implants are not suitable for every case.
 If you lack sufficient bone tissue to support implants and bone grafting is not a viable option, Dr. Siegel may recommend alternative treatments.

 Implant Dentures vs. Traditional Dentures

 Traditional dentures are held in place with natural suction and adhesives.
 While an affordable option for replacing an arch of missing teeth, this method of denture retention is not always reliable, making the restorations prone to movement.
 Denture slippage can be embarrassing when speaking or eating and can contribute to dental problems like worn teeth or TMJ disorder.

 Fortunately for patients with missing teeth, there is a more stable method to retain your dentures.
 Dental implants that are surgically embedded into the jaw and backed with the strength of your jawbone can support a full row of dentures.
 Patients need not worry about denture movement, a poor fit, or changes to their bite and speech patterns.